 Let me clarify the basics of IIFYM.
 You should hit your macros of Protein, Carbohydrates and Fats +5/-5 daily.
 You must also hit your minimum grams of the micro nutrient fiber.

-If you follow my blog, you know I struggle with sugar.
-Certain foods trigger binges for me.
+If you follow my blog, you know I have struggled with sugar.
+In the past, certain foods have triggered binges for me.
+I’m doing much better so it’s not as big of an issue, however for many.. it is..

 It’s lost on the people who look at the concept as a ‘fad diet’ or are under educated in the concepts of Flexible dieting.
 For a while..it was lost on me.
 I flew too close to the sun.